bestbat/Homura/Docs/English/CONTROLLERS.md

 # Guitar Hero World Tour Guitar

-Works, but the tool [x11/antimicro](https://www.freshports.org/x11/antimicro/) is need to map the buttons.
+Works, but the tool [x11/antimicro](https://www.freshports.org/x11/antimicro/) is needed to map the buttons.